jhellingman/tei2html/Wiki/Introduction.md

 ## Considerations for Output Formats ##

 TEI files are typically prepared from pre-existing sources, that is printed books, magazines or other textual works.
 In those cases, it may be desirable to not only to include the logical content of the work being transcribed, but also to describe the physical appearance of some aspects of the text.
-In that case, the `@rend` attribute can be used to record those aspects.
+In that case, the `@rend`, `@style` and `@rendition` attributes can be used to record those aspects.

 For many uses, a TEI file is not the most desirable format.
 For reading, it is far more convenient to have it available in some more presentation-oriented format.
 With `tei2html`, a TEI document can be converted to various output formats, which are: